 I’m sure most of you remember this video from PADI “Never fall in love with a scuba diver” which was actually inspired by an even more famous blog post “Don’t date a girl who travels“.
 Yes, scuba divers love sharks and marvel at things that most people would find ugly.
 Yes, scuba divers are the one you should never let away from water too long.
 These posts are more or less the story of my life.

-Through travels, scuba diving and blogging, I found an outlet for my curiosity, creativity and crave for adventures While all these exciting things are fulfilling my life more than I could ever expect, I must admit that loving relatives whether they are family, friends or partner, help to find a balance.
+Through my travels and my diving blog, I found an outlet for my curiosity, creativity and crave for adventures While all these exciting things are fulfilling my life more than I could ever expect, I must admit that loving relatives whether they are family, friends or partner, help to find a balance.
 Push too hard, too long, in only one direction, and the lack of another will prevent you to go any further.
 During my 2 years in Scotland, I dedicated a lot of my time to take my blog off the ground.
 Then I came to a point when I needed a new spark to reach the next level.
 Thanks to the wise advice from a friend in Edinburgh, I realised no extra time or money would ever do that.

 Without a doubt, being a traveller makes it harder.
 Since I celebrated my 30th birthday, I heard the question “When will you settle?” much more often.
 Like if settling was the only path.
 After many relationships mistakes and failures, trying to fit in what society expects you to do, I realised my path was actually to do what I love the most in life and that, eventually, I will meet the right buddy on my journey.